NicolasCapon/inventory-manager/README.md

 - [ ] add administration tools (TUI or GUI) for add/remove jobs, chests, recipes
   - [ ] add pocket computer support for calling jobs remotely and admin server
 - [ ] Add installation doc (and script ?)

+## Issues

+- [ ] When 2 recipes available, should use the other when the first is not available
+- [ ] when no quantity set and press Enter, should default to one instead of crashing
+- [ ] When requesting to many items, the programm send back some of them

+## Ideas

+A job should, like a recipe, take input and give output items.
+Items when inserted (put) should queueEvent(itemName, ...) in order to trigger job completion. job and recipe of the same dependency level should be executed in parallele on different crafting turtles.
+Server should be a crafting turtle and only send the final recipe result to the client. job should be cancellable.